 Cocoa Butter for Stretch Mark Scar Treatment

-Cocoa butter's ability to go deep into the skin makes it a great treatment for scars.
-You know what are considered scars?
+Cocoa butter's ability to go deep into the skin makes it a great treatment for stretch marks and scars.
+Do you know what is considered a scar?
 Stretch marks.